 There were no respiratory/oxygenation changes, with P/F ratio remaining >300 with FiO2 30 - 50% during mechanical ventilation, which was continued, as he had significant airway and peri-orbital angioedema.

-On transfer to the CVICU at 19:15, he was hypothermic (33.1C), and required ongoing boluses, pressors, and inotropes for a period of 12h.
+On transfer to the CVICU at 19:15, he was hypothermic (33.1 $^{\circ}$ C), and required ongoing boluses, pressors, and inotropes for a period of 12h.

 - 7. Which one of the following investigations yields a result most likely to guide future transfusion advice to the patient?

+- A. baseline IgA level and presence of anti-IgA IgG

-- A. CBC, PT, aPTT, fibrinogen
+- B. CBC, PT, aPTT, fibrinogen

-- B. culture patient and blood products
+- C. culture patient and blood products

-- C. baseline IgA level and presence of anti-IgA IgG

 - D. repeat blood group, IAT, and DAT

 He recovers and is extubated on POD1.
 He is discharged home on POD7 after an uneventful post-operative course.
 Laboratory testing reveals evidence of IgA deficiency (on a pre-transfusion specimen) and post-reaction detection of anti-IgA IgG in the patient's serum.
 Two years later he is back, needing a hip replacement.

 - 8. Which strategy would you adopt for this case?

-- A. cancel surgery
+- A. bloodless surgery

-- B. bloodless surgery
+- B. cancel surgery

 - C. fractionated blood substitutes

-- D. stock 2u washed RBC ± 4u IgA-deficient donor FP
+- D. stock 2u washed or IgA deficient RBCs